-Seminar in Management Accounting - Special Topics
+Seminar Management Accounting - Sustainability Topics

 The course will be a mix of lectures, discussions, and student presentations.
 Students will write a paper in small groups, and present this in the final week.
 Topics are selectively prediscibed.
 The seminar course is concentrated in several meetings that are spread throughout the semester.